You’ve done the hard part. You organized your event and people have registered to attend. Well done!

-When it comes to writing a corporate event reminder we need to consider formal language.
-In order to do this, you need to use passive voice and formal greeting.
+When it comes to writing a corporate event reminder we need to consider using formal language.
+In order to do this, you need to use the passive voice and a formal greeting.

 Business reminder emails require formal format.

-Use a passive voice when writing so you can emphasize that it's a formal message.
+Use the passive voice when writing so you can emphasize that it's a formal message.

 You can close the email with the following words

-Despite the fact it's a short note a URL was still provided which I suppose led to more information.
+Despite the fact it's a short note, a URL was still provided which led to more information.

 I'm pretty sure you came across this image with Leonardo Dicaprio celebrating everything and everyone.
 Why not use it then?

-You can even embed GIFs, the limit is your imagination really.
-The only rule is to be relevant.
+You can even embed GIFs; you're only limited by your imagination.
+The one rule is to be relevant.

 Source: Volunteer Hub

 The goal of this automated email is simply to remind participants of the upcoming "Cycling for Health" movement.
-The basic information was in the message where a link led to a page where people could modify their registration.
+The basic information was in the message, and a link led to a page where people could modify their registration.